MitoEM dataset: large-scale 3d mitochondria instance segmentation (Paper)ο

 The EM images should be 1000 on each case while labels only 500 are available.
 The partition should be as follows:

-Once you have donwloaded this data you need to create a directory tree as described in Data preparation.
+Once you have donwloaded this data you need to create a directory tree as described in Data structure.

 To reproduce the exact results of our manuscript you need to use mitoem.yaml configuration file.